MAvinash24/ML_Project/README.md

 ## Running the Project with VS Code Jupyter Extension

 1. **Open VS Code:**
-Ensure that you have installed the Python and Jupyter extensions from the VS Code Marketplace.
+Ensure that you have installed Python and Jupyter extensions from the VS Code Marketplace.

 2. **Open the Notebook:**
 Open the .ipynb file provided in the repository.